ferraroluc/docker-php-nginx/README.md

 # Docker Container with Nginx and PHP-FPM

-PHP application in a single container with PHP-FPM and Nginx using a non-root user.
+PHP Laravel application in a single container with PHP-FPM and Nginx using a non-root user.

 ## Software versions